 In theory, the typeface you decide on will be special for the client’s brand, but it must be properly licensed.
 As such, complimentary fonts are an ideal logo source type since they can be used commercially for free, making them easily accessible to anyone with a strict budget.
 Creative logo ideas you can find here.

 There are an abundance of bright and differing choices for complimentary logotype fonts.
 We have assembled 30 of the best free logo font choices currently available.
 Have a look, download the ones you love, and tell us if you’ve used them for your projects!
-While many typeface collections seen here can be used complementary, kindly ensure you review the terms associated with each one.
+While many typeface collections seen here can be used complimentary, kindly ensure you review the terms associated with each one.

 Based on the initial Bebas Neue free font, Ryoichi Tsunekawa created this sans-serif font.
 It has surged in popularity, and some call it the “Helvetica of the free fonts.”
 There is a quartet of new additions to the family: Light, Thin, Regular, and Book, thanks to the Fontfabric Type Foundry.
 The modern weights pay tribute to the grace and style of Bebas with dignified shapes, familiar clean lines, a combination of technical simplicity, and basic warmth, making it universally suitable for print, web, art, and commerce.